MikeHopley/ftl-ships-strategy/index.md

 Remember to use the airlocks on clone bay and shields!
 They are hard to see.

 Mantis and Human are the strongest and safest boarding party (Zoltan bombing is more cute than effective).
-Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, ion-proof one shield layer entirely, or [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.
+Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), or [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.